DSE-MSU/DeepRobust/README.md

 Serveral trained models can be found here: https://drive.google.com/open?id=1uGLiuCyd8zCAQ8tPz9DDUQH6zm-C4tEL

 ## Acknowledgement
-Some of the algorithms are refer to paper authors' implementations.
+Some of the algorithms are referred to paper authors' implementations.
 References can be found at the top of each file.

-Implementation of network structure are refer to weiaicunzai's github.
+Implementation of network structure are referred to weiaicunzai's github.
 Original code can be found here:
 [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100)

 Thanks to their outstanding works!